 This page explains what data DeepSeek AI Guide collects when you visit the site, how that data is used, and what choices you have.
-The short version: we do not run third-party tracking, we do not sell data, and the only personal information we hold is what you choose to send us by email.
+The short version: the site is supported by display advertising via Google AdSense (see the Advertising section), we do not run additional first-party behavioural tracking or first-party analytics, we do not sell data, and the only personal information we directly hold is what you choose to send us by email.

 Last updated: April 25, 2026.